 BMD ENG 388-0-SA Healthcare Technology in Resource-Poor Environments Introduction to health systems in the context of disease burden, with special emphasis on developing countries and the devices and drugs used to combat diseases there.
-Restricted to students in Northwestern's Public Health in South Africa study abroad program.
+Restricted to students in Northwestern's Public Health in South Africa study-abroad program.
 Prerequisite: consent of instructor.

-BMD ENG 389-0-SA Healthcare Assessment and Planning Introduction to formal concepts and methodologies used in health-technology planning, assessment, and adoption for cost-effective healthcare delivery.
-Restricted to students in Northwestern's Public Health in South Africa study abroad program.
+BMD ENG 389-0-SA Healthcare Assessment and Planning

+Introduction to formal concepts and methodologies used in health-technology planning, assessment, and adoption for cost-effective healthcare delivery.
+Restricted to students in Northwestern's Public Health in South Africa studyabroad program.
 Prerequisite: consent of instructor.

 BMD ENG 391-0-SA Healthcare Technology Innovation and Design Principles and practice of medical device design for the developing world.
 Evaluation of user needs in the environment of underresourced segments of the South African healthcare system.
-Restricted to students in Northwestern's Public Health in South Africa study abroad program.
+Restricted to students in Northwestern's Public Health in South Africa study-abroad program.
 Prerequisite: consent of instructor.

-BMD ENG 390-1,2 Biomedical Engineering Design 1.
-Openended team-designed projects in the medical devices arena.
+BMD ENG 390-1,2,3 Biomedical Engineering Design

+1. Open-ended team-designed projects in the medical devices arena.
 Systems approach requiring design strategy and concepts, including reliability, safety, ethics, economic analysis, marketing, FDA regulations, and patents.
 Written and oral reports.
 Prerequisite: 307.
 2. Development of a design project initiated during the previous quarter.
 Prerequisite: 390-1.
+3. Continuation of a design project; independent study.
+May not be repeated for credit.
+Prerequisites: 390-1 or 390-2; consent of instructor.

 BMD ENG 395-0 Special Topics in Biomedical Engineering BMD ENG 399-0 Projects Must be taken P/N.